 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-Treat Source Rows as: By default Data Driven is selected in this case.
-If not, please change it to Data Driven.
-Remember, Data Driven option means, instead of performing informatica default insertion, it will use the Update Strategy Transformation option to load target table.
+Treat Source Rows as: By default, Data-Driven is selected in this case.
+If not, please change it to Data-Driven.
+Remember, the Data-Driven option means, instead of performing default insertion, it will use the Update Strategy Transformation option to load the target table.

-$Source connection value: This property will store the relational source information in $Source variable.
-So, click on the Arrow we marked below, and select the SQL Tutorial as the source information.
+This property will store the relational source information in the $Source variable.
+So, click on the Arrow we marked below and select the SQL Tutorial as the source information.

-$Target connection value: This property will store the relational target information in $Target variable.
-So, click on the Arrow we marked below, and select the SQL Test target as the Target information.
+This property will store the relational target information in the $Target variable.
+So, click on the Arrow we marked below and select the SQL Test target as the Target information.

-Within the mappings tab, we have to configure the Source, target Connections.
-First, let us configure the source connections by clicking on the SQ_CustomerRecord source present in the Sources folder.
+We have to configure the Source and Target Connections within the mappings tab.
+First, configure the source connections by clicking on the SQ_CustomerRecord source in the Sources folder.

-Now, we have to configure the Target Connection.
+N.ow, we have to configure the Target Connection.
 So, click on the DupCust present in the Targets folder.
-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable $Target
+Within the Connections, click on the Arrow button beside the Relational type.
+And then use the Connection variable $Target

-Next, Let me start the Workflow.
-To do so, navigate to Workflows menu, and select the Start Workflow option.
+Next, Let me start the Informatica Update Strategy Transformation Workflow.
+To do so, navigate the Workflows menu and select the Start Workflow option.